 The Singleton Design Pattern

-The goal of a singleton design pattern is to regulate the global state of an application.
+A singleton design pattern's goal is to regulate an application's global state.
 It also prevents multiple components and logs from being active at the same time, which can lead to weird bugs.

 An example of this web application design pattern is a logger, which is a string of entries or messages within a system.